-• The NFVI installer generates unique passwords automatically for each protected service. •

-You can provide an input file containing the passwords you prefer.
+- The NFVI installer generates unique passwords automatically for each protected service.
+You - · can provide an input file containing the passwords you prefer.

-Cisco-generated passwords are unique, long, and contain a mixture of uppercase, lowercase, and numbers.
+The passwords generated are unique, long, and contain a mixture of uppercase, lowercase, and numbers.
 If you provide the passwords, password strength is your responsibility.